 Depending on what type of fishing you enjoy different lenses will work better for you.
 You can never go wrong with a glass lens when you are out on the open ocean, as durability is the main need.
 When fly fishing or fishing on a lake or stream, it comes down to a matter of personal preference and what your needs are.

 The third and final feature that we will be going through is a color enhancement.
 There are two main categories of tint, grey and colored, each giving a different effect.
 Grey tinted lenses will not change the color that you view through the lens, but rather will darken it.
 For example, the white becomes light grey.
-Color tinted lenses, on the other hand, will change the tint of your surroundings, while enhancing the contrast.
-Most commonly, lenses color are a form of brown, or copper that will deepen the colors creating
+Greys are great for bright and sunny days, but give you less contrast.
+Color tinted lenses, such as copper and rose, will change the tint of your surroundings, while enhancing the contrast.
+Most fishermen prefer this copper tint to get both protection on sunny days and good contrast even when it's cloudy.

 Offshore fishing takes place in water that is least 30 meters down.
 This is your deep-sea fishermen looking for big trophy fish.
 An example of a trophy fish would be a blue marlin, yellowfin tuna, or Spearfish.
 Unlike in-shore fishing, offshore fishing typically means you will be in the direct sunlight with nothing to protect you other than a few clouds if you are lucky.
 This means the glare and sunlight bouncing off the water will be intense, making it harder to track the fish as you reel them to the surface.
 To counteract this sunlight and glare it is important that you get fishing sunglasses with a gray base.